codeigniter4/shield/docs/0 - install.md

 - **ActionController** handles the after login and after-registration actions that can be ran, like Two Factor Authentication and Email Verification.

 - **LoginController** handles the login process.
-Contains several methods that can be overriden to customize where a user is redirected to after login or logout.

 - **RegisterController** handles the registration process.
-Overriding this class allows you to customize the User Provider, the User Entity, the validation rules, and where a user is redirected after registration.
+Overriding this class allows you to customize the User Provider, the User Entity, and the validation rules.

 - **MagicLinkController** handles the "lost password" process that allows a user to login with a link sent to their email.
 Allows you to override the message that is displayed to a user to describe what is happening, if you'd like to provide more information than simply swapping out the view used.